Washington Report on Middle East Affairs, July/August 1999, pages 52, 137

 From press coverage and statements by lawyers involved with the case, it appears that the initial trial judge was not aware of Karic’s background.

-Anwar Syed, executive director of the Toronto-based Canadian-Muslim Civil Liberties Association (CMCLA), told the Washington Report that his group was surprised at how easy it was for Karic to slip through, especially given that the Canadian Security Intelligence Service had a file on him.
+Anwar Syed, executive director of the Toronto-based Canadian-Muslim Civil Liberties Association (CMCLA), told the Washington Report on Middle East Affairs, that his group was surprised at how easy it was for Karic to slip through, especially given that the Canadian Security Intelligence Service had a file on him.
 According to Maclean’s, the CSIS file claims that the 45-year-old tycoon “armed, trained and transported” mercenaries to help Serbs in Bosnia, even before the Kosovo crisis.

 In fact, it appears that Karic may have had a greater role in some of the crimes perpetrated by his government.
 According to an American intelligence officer cited in the Houston Chronicle, Karic and the Russian ambassador to Yugoslavia laundered funds though various Russian banks as well as the family’s own bank, Karic Bank.
 “Karic is a key member of Serbia Inc.,” the U.S. official is quoted as saying.
 “We will get them.”